 TERMINATED state.
 You can access and

-but those disks still incur storage charges until you delete them.
-As with
+those disks still incur storage charges until you delete them.
+As with normal

-instances, persistent disks that are marked for auto-delete are deleted
+instances, persistent disks that are marked for auto-delete are deleted when you

-If Compute Engine terminates a preemptible instance less than 10 minutes after it is created, you are not billed for the use of that virtual machine instance.
-This ensures that you do not pay for preemptible instances unless they have had time to complete a significant amount of work.
+If Compute Engine stops a preemptible instance less than one minute after it is created, you are not billed for the use of that VM instance.
+This ensures that you don't pay for preemptible instances unless they have had time to complete a significant amount of work.
 However, the charges for premium operating systems are still calculated as normal.

 Preemptible instances in a managed instance group

 Managed instance groups can create or add new preemptible instances only when additional Compute Engine resources are available.
-If these resources are limited, managed instance groups will be unable to resize or automatically scale the number of preemptible instances in the group.
+If these resources are limited, managed instance groups are unable to resize or automatically scale the number of preemptible instances in the group.

 Premium operating systems on preemptible instances